rti/barebone-rag/slides.md

 # Conclusion

 - ✅ Almost all software components are available with OSI approved licenses
+- ✅ ROCm works and people are using it
 - ❓ Definition of open source models unclear
 - 👀 Identifying truly open source models is complicated
 - ⏳ Interesting developments ongoing